 • The Nominating Committee is responsible for reviewing matters pertaining to composition, committees, and operations of the Board, as well as assisting the Board in overseeing matters related to certain regulatory issues.
 The Nominating Committee meets from time to time as needed.
 The Nominating Committee will consider trustee nominees properly recommended by the Trust's shareholders.
 Shareholders who wish to recommend a nominee should send nominations that include, among other things, biographical data and the qualifications of the proposed nominee to the Trust's Secretary.
-The Independent Trustees comprise the Nominating Committee, and the Committee is chaired by Mr. Miller.
-The Nominating Committee meets as needed.
+The Independent Trustees comprise the Nominating Committee, and the Committee is chaired by Mr. Ross.
+The Nominating Committee met once during the fiscal year ended December 31, 2024.